Kurt Lichtenstein: Spanish Civil War and World War II

 At the end of 1936 Lichtenstein went to Spain as an International Brigade volunteer, serving the Republic in the Spanish Civil War.
-Until 1937 he served in the Thalmann Battalion as a Political Commissar.
+Until 1937 he served in the Thälmann Battalion as a Political Commissar.
 At times he was involved as a journalist in the work of the Central Committee of the Communist Party of Spain.
 In this capacity he acted as the editor of the German edition of the International Brigade newspaper, Volontaire de la Liberté.
 He also worked for a Republican radio station.
 During the Battle of Ebro in 1938, as a member of a machine gun unit, he was wounded.
 In the final phase of the war he was demoted for cowardice before the enemy for his involvement in a withdrawal.
 After the Spanish Civil War, Lichtenstein fled to France.
 Due to the Second World War, the French state interned Lichtenstein in southern France in 1939 as an enemy alien.
 Fearing that the Vichy government would hand control of the camps to the Gestapo, Lichtenstein fled.
 On Communist Party instructions he joined the French Resistance in Toulouse.
 Also on Communist Party orders, Lichtenstein became a foreign worker in France, working using a false identity in a defense industry in Thuringia.
-In 1945 he was handed over to French forces and interned as a suspected nazi.
+In 1945 he was handed over to French forces and interned as a suspected Nazi.
 The French Communist Party intervened to free him, and he returned to Germany.